The scandal engulfing four Olympic badminton teams has abruptly ended the career of one of China's most promising players.

 Copyright Getty Images

-The athletes were accused of playing to lose in order to face easier opponents in future matches, drawing boos from spectators and warnings from match officials Tuesday night.
-The other doubles pairs booted out were from South Korea and Indonesia.
-They lost an appeal for reinstatement.
+The players from China, South Korea and Indonesia were accused of playing to lose in order to face easier opponents in future matches, drawing boos from spectators and warnings from match officials Tuesday night.

 One person will win a three-year lease on a 2013 Honda Civic Lx Sedan automatic.